caplaz/micro-weather-station/WEATHER_DETECTION_ALGORITHM.md

 **After Enhancement:**

-- Consistent cloud detection accuracy from dawn to dusk
+- Consistent cloud detection accuracy from dawn to dusk by compensating both solar radiation and lux readings
-- More reliable weather reporting during transitional lighting
+- More reliable weather reporting during transitional lighting, especially targeting the primary cloud cover sensor
 - User can fine-tune sensitivity for their specific location and sensors
 - Professional-grade accuracy using astronomical principles

 This enhancement represents a significant improvement in solar-based weather detection, providing more accurate and consistent results throughout the entire day while maintaining full user control over sensitivity adjustments.
+By compensating both solar radiation and lux readings, the system achieves comprehensive atmospheric correction for superior cloud cover detection accuracy.

 ### Historical Weather Bias Correction